 Make sure your dog has access to soft, varied terrain such as grass, sand and gravel.

 Choosing an appropriate food for your Great Dane puppy is also important.
 The correct balance of calcium and phosphorus really matter here.
-You can see our Great Dane puppy foods post below.
+You can see resources for our reccomendations for Great Dane puppy foods post below, as well as the foods we recommend for adults.

 Do not overfeed your puppy and let him/her become heavy and overweight.
 Getting fat is not the same as filling out.